pgEdge/cli/cli/README.md

-# PGEDGE CTL CLI
+# pgEdge CLI
-CTL is the pgEdge Command Line Interface (CLI).
+This is the pgEdge Command Line Interface (CLI).
 It is a cross-platform tool to manage your PostgreSQL eco-system of components.
-The modules are UM, SERVICE, SPOCK, and CLUSTER.
+The modules are UM, SERVICE, SPOCK, ACE, MULTICLOUD, and CLUSTER.

-We are licensed under the [pgEdge Community License 1.0](PGEDGE-COMMUNITY-LICENSE.md)
+We are licensed under the [pgEdge Community License](https://www.pgedge.com/communitylicense)

 ## Synopsis
-    ./nodectl <module> <command> [parameters] [options]
+    ./pgedge <module> <command> [parameters] [options]

 ## [um](UM-README.md) - Update Manager commands